-Ethical Reflection and Development Plan
+Paper 3: Ethical Reflection and Development Plan

 This is your final exam.
-Revisit your ideas about ethics shared on the Introductions board and your Personal Ethics Statement.
-Review your Ethics Assessment Journals.
-Now that you are at the end of the course, reflect in a paragraph or two what you've learned about yourself as an ethical person and if you'd change anything you said in your introduction or your personal ethics statement... and why or why not.

-Then, using your Ethics Assessment Journals, develop a personal Ethical Development Plan and share your top three ethical areas of improvement that you think you should make based on your Assessment results and 3 objective steps you can take for how to develop each of those components of your ethical self.
-Last, reflect on how these changes will or will not improve you as a leader in the Kouzes and Posner Five Practices of Exemplary Leaders model.
+At the end of the course, you reflect in a paragraph or two what you've learned about yourself as an ethical person and if you'd change anything you said in your introduction or your personal ethics statement... and why or why not.
+Then, using your Ethics Assessment Journals, you develop a personal Ethical Development Plan.
+Last, you reflect on how these changes will or will not improve you as a leader in the Kouzes and Posner Five Practices of Exemplary Leaders model.